Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 You can actually see the brown buildings of the Seminario Metropolitano de Oviedo dominating the view ahead, a mere 100 meters onward.
 This is the complex, which also houses the Albergue de Peregrinos El Salvador de Oviedo.
 It has 50 places.

-At about 17.2 kilometers into day six on the San Salvador, the Camino comes to the brick monastery wall, shown below.
+After about 17.2 kilometers into day six on the San Salvador, the Camino comes to the brick monastery wall, shown below.
 Look for the door in the wall.
-The gate here may be locked if you arrive before 4:00 p.m. when the albergue opens.
-Through the gate is a set of stairs, leading you up and to the right on a path to the albergue.
-The albergue is shown above the wall, and to the right in the next two photos.
+The gate here may be locked if you arrive before 4:30 p.m. when the albergue opens.

 Entrance to the Albergue de Peregrinos El Salvador de OviedoEntrance to the Albergue de Peregrinos El Salvador de Oviedo